 “These youngsters should not be aggressive,” said Waheed’s grandmother Sadiqa Waheeduddin, 88, who cut her teeth on the resistance against British rule before Pakistan and India’s simultaneous independence and partition in 1947.
 “This is all about politics.
 If the police is arresting them, they should go quietly and not resist.
 After all, what did they go there for?
 If they hit back, what is the difference between intellectuals and the illiterate?
 When the police beat (Mahatma) Gandhi or Maulana Hasrat Mohani, did they retaliate?
 It is because of their patience that their ideas caught on around the world.”
 (POLITICS-PAKISTAN: Intelligentsia Finds Ways to Beat Emergency Rule, Nov 9, 2007)

-I spent much time talking with Phuphi Ammi, as I called her, about the family history that I was compiling for a book I’ve been working on for some years, about progressive politics in Pakistan.
-Here is some of the information, for those of you who are interested, extracted from my first draft chapter:
+I spent much time talking with Phuphi Ammi, as I called her, about the family history that I was compiling for a book I’ve been working on.
+Here is some of the information, for those who are interested, extracted from a draft chapter:

 Tahira and Haleem’s first child, a daughter named Sadiqa, was born in Mandiri (near Allahabad) in 1920.
 Not having a son must have been something of a disappointment – sons continue the family lineage and run the family properties while daughters are considered ‘guests’ in their parents’ homes, to be brought up and trained so that they don’t disgrace their families after getting married and moving to their husband’s home (at which point they also needed to be provided with dowries).
 The son-cult was alive and well in the Mandiri household, but daughters were also cherished.
 Tahira’s own mother Mariam was a resolute, propertied woman in her own right, who managed her own lands, dealing with tenants, munshis and the like. …The couple had ten children over the next twenty years.
 Three babies born after Sadiqa were all boys, but the first two died in infancy.